Aortic Valve Replacement Surgery

 What is an Aortic Valve Replacement?

-An aortic heart valve replacement uses an animal, human or mechanical heart valve to replace one in your heart that releases blood to the body.
 Like most heart valve operations, aortic valve surgery is typically an open-heart procedure.
-Under certain conditions, Lima Memorial Heart and Vascular Institute takes advantage of new developments in surgical technology to replace heart valves using minimally invasive surgery.
+Under certain conditions, Lima Memorial Health System Heart & Vascular Institute takes advantage of new developments in surgical technology to replace heart valves using minimally invasive surgery, such as transcatheter aortic valve replacement (TAVR).

-With the newly developed minimally invasive procedure, Lima Memorial surgeons reach the heart through a small incision between the ribs, often only two inches long.
-They use special, very small instruments and cameras to reach and operate on the heart through the smaller opening while watching a video monitor.
-This “mini-valve” procedure allows us to operate on the heart without “opening” the chest – typically our patients’ greatest fear.
-This minimally invasive procedure can reduce postoperative pain and scarring, and improve recovery time, and our surgeons are increasingly using this procedure.
+With the newly developed minimally invasive procedure, our surgeons reach your heart through a small incision between the ribs, often only two inches long.
+They use very small instruments and cameras to reach and operate on the heart through the smaller opening while watching a video monitor.
+This minimally invasive “mini-valve” procedure allows us to operate on your heart without opening your chest, reducing postoperative pain and scarring and improving your recovery time.

-The normal recovery time after aortic heart valve surgery is usually four to eight weeks, and may be shorter if minimally invasive surgery techniques are used.
-Typically, patients begin practicing basic
+The normal recovery time after aortic heart valve surgery is usually four to eight weeks.
+This is shorter if minimally invasive surgery techniques are used.
+Typically, patients begin practicing basic self-care immediately after surgery and are encouraged to resume standing, walking, eating and drinking shortly after.